Gulf of Ancud

 Map of the Sea of Chiloé and nearby roads.
 The Gulf of Ancud is seen in the centre of the upper half.

 Gulf of Ancud (Golfo de Ancud) is a large body of water separating the Chiloé Island from the mainland of Chile.
-It is located north of the Gulf of Corcovado by which it is separated by Desertores Islands.
+It is separated from the Gulf of Corcovado by the Desertores Islands.
 To its north the Calbuco Archipelago separates it from Reloncaví Sound.